Covers & Rarities

-Covers & Rarities is a compilation album by British band the Temperance Movement.
-It collects five covers recorded by the group and six bonus tracks from their first two albums.
+Covers & Rarities is a compilation album by the British rock band the Temperance Movement.
+It contains five covers recorded by the group and six bonus tracks from their first two albums.

 Background

 Recording

 The album was announced and released following an almost two year long hiatus by the Temperance Movement, brought about after their original frontman and songwriter Phil Campbell announced he was leaving the group.
 The album features no new recordings, except for "You Fool No One".

 Tracks 6 to 11 were recorded during sessions for the group's first two albums between 2013 and 2015, and were included as bonus tracks on various different formats.
 "Up in the Sky" and "Tender" were recorded in 2014 at Abbey Road studios and were released on Record Store Day of that year.
 "Houses of the Holy" was recorded in 2015 for Mojo magazine's Physical Graffiti tribute album.
 "Ziggy Stardust" was recorded live on 27 January 2016 at O2 Forum Kentish Town, London and was released as a limited edition single on Record Store Day 2017.

 "You Fool No One" was recorded as part of an unaired TV special on the group that was released onto the internet in November 2018.